dinogrgic1/aoc/README.md

 This is repository for my Advent of Code solutions.
 Here are the years I participated in:

 - [2022](https://github.com/dinogrgic1/aoc/aoc2022)
--- Status: 18★
+	- Status: 20★
--- Goal: learning Rust
+	- Language: Rust (some Python)
--- Language: Rust (some Python)
+	- Goal: learning Rust